TheKoren/TheKoren/README.md

 </div>

 ## 😎 About me
-  - 🎓 I'm an Electrical Engineering MSc student at [Budapest University of Technology and Economics](https://www.bme.hu/?language=en).
+  - 🎓 I've recently obtained my Master's degree in Electrical Engineering at [Budapest University of Technology and Economics](https://www.bme.hu/?language=en).
   - 💻 I'm currently working at [IPCAMP](https://www.ip-camp.com/) as a Software Engineer.
   - 📫 How to reach me: koren.zltn@gmail.com